kcosta42/VQGAN-CLIP-Docker/README.md

 cd VQGAN-CLIP-Docker
 ```

-Download a VQGAN model and put it in the `./models` folder.
+You can download a pretrained VQGAN model and put it in the `./models` folder.

 <table>
     <thead>